West Mercia Police hails highest level of officer diversity in its history | ITV News

 Assistant Chief Officer at West Mercia police says they've been working hard over the last 18 months to help make the force more inclusive.

-The big aim for West Mercia Police is to keep these new recruits, and continue to improve the force's reputation within all communities.
+The big aim for West Mercia Police is to keep these new recruits, and continue to improve the force's reputation and relationships within all of communities in which they operate.

+Georgia Hinman is another new recruit and says she was concerned there wouldn't be a lot of women in the training, but is "reassured" by the changes being implemented.